grantj-re3/HandyIctDoco/linux-software/howtoRealignExistingPartition.md

   partition as follows.
-  * If required, click on the target partition row again (as a different partition may now be selected following the "Apply All Operations" step above.
+  * If required, click on the target partition row again (as a different partition may now be selected following the "Apply All Operations" step above).
   * If required, re-confirm that the Start and End block numbers agree with those shown in your fdisk backup.
-  * Right click the row then select Resize/Move
+  * Right click the row then select Resize/Move.
+Then do the following in the dialog box:
     - Free space preceding (MiB): 1 [not 0]
     - New size (MiB): Leave as default [in my case approx 50GB]
     - Free space following (MiB): 0